 - Infections due to a low white blood cell count

 If neuroblastoma spreads to the skin it can give it a blue black colour, as if it were bruised.

 Most children with neuroblastoma have higher than normal levels of catecholamines.
-The doctor will test for this, but it is very unusual for it to cause any symptoms.
-Very large amounts of catecholamines can cause symptoms such as
+The doctor will test for this, it is very unusual for it to cause any symptoms.
+But very large amounts of catecholamines and other chemicals the cancer produces can cause symptoms such as

 - Watery diarrhoea

 Your GP should refer you to a specialist within 2 days if you have a lump in the tummy (abdomen), or if you have an enlarged or swollen organ in your tummy.

 Doctors carry out a number of tests if they suspect neuroblastoma.
 These aren’t generally painful.
 But your child will have to keep still for some of them.
 They are likely to need sedation or a general anaesthetic for some tests.
 Tests may include

 - An MRI scan

 - A biopsy this means taking a sample of tumour cells to examine in the lab

 - A bone marrow biopsy this is a sample of cells from the bone marrow to see if there are neuroblastoma cells